Kevy42/Not-A-Better-Anduril/README.md

 # About
 Anduril is great and all.. but lacks some basic features and seemingly obvious adjustments.
-So yea, thats what this fork is all about. enjoy!
+So yea, thats what this fork is for.
+Enjoy!

+But before you proceed, I'd like to mention that this fork is targeted towards HankLight and HankLight only.
+I tried my best to maintain backwards compatibility with other Anduril based flashlights, but unsure of how janky things can become.

+Oh and i'm not responsible for you're newly flashed light exploding with a shock wave more powerful than that of Fatman.
+I'm a certified dumbass who just so happens to also be a stubborn bastard who doesn't take no for an answere, hence this monstrosity of an Anduril fork.

+Cheers!

 # Flashing existing hex files

+Before we can start flashing fancy Anduril forks to our lights, we first need to identify a few things.
+So

+1. Head on over to https://ivanthinking.net/thoughts/anduril-1-or-2-how-to-check-what-version-of-anduril/ and follow the instructions in order to check if your light's running Anduril 1 or 2.

+2. Identify which hex file is needed for the given light using https://ivanthinking.net/thoughts/emisar-d4v2-anduril2-hex-file-selection/

+3. Download the hex file from the "Compiled Hex Files" folder.

+Now that you're all set, we can finally start flashing!
-We can do this the really easy, half easy, or very hard way (cough cough using Shitdows cough cough)
+Now, we can do this the really easy, half easy, or very hard way (cough cough using Shitdows cough cough).
+Personally recommend Linux for obvious reasons, and firing up a VM nowadays only takes like an hour, so i don't wanna see any wining..
+OK?

 ### Linux

 1. Install required packages
         sudo apt-get install avrdude avrdude-doc -y

-2. Connect the flashing kit to you're computer and light.
+2. Connect the flashing kit to your computer and light.

 3. Test the connection to the chip.
         sudo avrdude -c usbasp -p t1634 -n